w6113/website_fall2020/projects.md

 * The application interface.
 For instance, when a user hovers over a button that will trigger queries that use the index.
 The feature could be the hover event.
 * AST/query plan features (such as predicate values) known before the query actually runs.
 * Physical operators chosen by the optimizer.

+##### Benchmarking Workloads

+A benefit of learned DB systems is that they evolve with the workload, thus a good metric is how quickly a learned DB can adapt to a new workload and achieve good performance.
+However, what is a good "evolution workload" to evaluate learned DB systems on?
+It's hard enough to create benchmarks like TPC-H/DS for non-learned databases.

+IDEA: use schema matching to adapt the query workload from an existing benchmark to run on the dataset of another benchmark.
+For instance, we would like to run the TPC-H query workload on the TPC-DS dataset.
+In this way, we can measure how quickly a learned DB transitions from a TPC-DS workload to the "mapped TPC-H" workload.
+This can be very useful for the Learned DBs field.
+Creating an evolved benchmark requires several steps:

+* Apply schema mapping from benchmark 1's dataset to benchmark 2's dataset.
+There may be multiple valid mappings.
+* Use a valid mapping to map benchmark 1's queries to benchmark 2's dataset.
+* Profit (actually, run a few database systems on the evolved benchmark).